Evanston Township High School: Athletics

 The football team will play home games at Northwestern's new Ryan Field upon the venue's opening, currently planned for the 2026 season.

+Boys Basketball

+According to a January 23, 2025 article by Mike Clark published in Sports Illustrated, the Evanston Township High School boys' basketball team was ranked No. 25 in the Illinois high school boys' basketball state rankings.

+Varsity Chess Team

+On January 17, 2026, the Evanston Township High School (ETHS) varsity chess team successfully defended its title by winning the conference championship for a second consecutive year, continuing its strong performance in regional competition.

 Activities

 Students compete in contests in math, science, forensics, world languages, speech, writing, and many other subjects.
 Examples include the Geometry Bridge Building Contest, the Regional Science Bowl Competition of the Society of Hispanic Engineers, and National Council of Teachers of English (NCTE) annual essay contest.
 Students can participate in more than 80 clubs and activities at ETHS, including Ambassadors, Wildkit Buddies, Chess Club, E-Squad Step Team, E-Town Tuners Car Club, ETHS Dance Company, Gender and Sexuality Alliance, Hip Hop Club/Slam Team, Latino QUEST, NAACP, Rock Climbing Club, Mock Trial, Student Council and Senate, Table Tennis Team, the ETHS Marching Band and Ultimate Frisbee.

 ETHS hosts 3 dances during the school year: Homecoming Dance, Frosh/Soph Formal (grades 9-10), and Senior Prom (grade 12).
 Student-led publications include the Evanstonian newspaper, the Paper Clip, and the award-winning school yearbook, The Key.
 ETHS has four honor societies: the Lighthouse Chapter of the National Honor Society (juniors and seniors), the ETHS Chapter of the Tri-M Music Honor Society (juniors and seniors), and ETHS-based honor societies (sophomores and freshmen).
 Student vocal and instrumental music groups and theater companies perform at least one public performance a month.

 Since 2014, ETHS musical ensembles have performed at the Midwest Clinic; the University of Illinois SuperState Festival at the Krannert Center for the Performing Arts; the ILMEA's annual Illinois Music Education Conference; and the Louisville Jazz Festival.
 In February, the school hosts a regional jazz music festival attended by nearly 50 schools, featuring performances, clinics, and an evening concert with a guest artist.